Utkarssh11/cavitak-frontend-aasignment/README.md

 # Weather Dashboard

-I built a simple weather dashboard using **HTML, CSS, and JavaScript**, and to make things easier and more modern I used **Next.js** and **Tailwind CSS**.
+This project showcases my skills in **HTML, CSS, JavaScript, and Next.js**, with styling handled through **Tailwind CSS**.
-The app lets you search for any city and see the current weather details along with a 5-day forecast.
+It’s a simple weather dashboard where you can search for any city and see the current weather details along with a 5-day forecast.